DirectEd-Development/directed-smart-contract/README.md

     3. *pCourseProvider* - which corresponds to the institution in charge of the course
     4. *pAmount* - the total amount (in lovelace) that each scholarship is worth
     5. *pMilestones* - the number of milestones in the course of education.
 Each time the student completes a milestone, they will be able to withdraw *pAmount*/*pMilestones* ADA from their scholarship.
     6. *pDeadline* - the deadline for completion of the course.
+(Currently Unused)
 2. The *pAuthority*, *pSchool* and *pCourseProvider* found in *PoolParams* can be used in VerifiedByToken.hs to define three minting policies for the three institution’s tokens.
 (Note that the minting policies require the minted token to be sent to the *PaymentPubKeyHash* specified in the *TokenName -* the smart contract scripts will then double check that the signature of that *PaymentPubKeyHash* is present in any transaction attempting to use these tokens as evidence towards a scholarship.)
 These tokens will be referred to as:
     1. The acceptance token, issued by *pAuthority* to imply acceptance into the scholarship programme.
     2. The student status token, issued by *pSchool* to imply the student came from that high school and had the required grades.